This two day course is for people who want to improve their ability to influence and negotiate.

 Blame Vs Effect

-We look at two approaches and the knee jerk reactions that are commonly caused by blame and how concentrating on the effect of something that has (or hasn't) been done can avoids this and so allows situations to move forward.
+We look at two approaches and the knee-jerk reactions that are commonly caused by blame and how concentrating on the effect of something that has (or hasn't) been done can avoid this, and so allow situations to move forward.

 This is a quick exercise that looks at how changing your attitude can have a significant impact on how people respond to you.

 Here we look at delivering effective messages and at taking charge of the influencing arena by communicating clear surface and underlying messages.

 On flip charts, each person to list what rules they follow.